The Bruce Peninsula is a compelling place to visit.

 of this region.
 Its coastal communities boast excellent harbour facilities for

 marine craft of all shapes and sizes.
-As well, they offer world-class scuba
+As well, there are world-class scuba

 diving lessons.
 The

-rugged shoreline of the Georgian Bay coast provides excellent opportunities for
+rugged shoreline of Georgian Bay provides excellent opportunities for

 sunrises to signal the beginning of your day of adventure or simple